Hariprasath-AI/Problem-Solving---3/README.md

 NOTE :pencil2: : There will be a diagonal for all values.
 Let's check with even stop as 4 and with same start of 1.

 ![image](https://github.com/Hariprasath-AI/Problem-Solving---3/assets/74598275/b09021b7-7ee3-4afa-8fab-b247956feb00)
-This is how it will look of stop 4 and start 1.
+This is how it will look for stop value of 4 and start of 1.
 Now we can write the formula to find the sum of series.

 We know that there will be diagonal for all 'n' values(stop).
 So, just seperate the upper and lower part of diagonal in the above sheet.
 NOTE :pencil2: : The 'white' colored 1's are the upper part and 'green' colored 1's belongs to lower part.